uchr/Dreamachine/README.md

 ![Imgur](https://i.imgur.com/RRW1aNL.png)
 *Hope to see gif with Zoë here*

-It is a tool for viewing and exporting assets from *DreamFall: The Longest Journey*.
+It is a tool for viewing and exporting assets from *Dreamfall: The Longest Journey*.
 Currently it can export meshes and part of textures to **FBX**.
-I'm working on this tool as part of a [remake](https://youtu.be/LZ3Gs5kFNkg) of a small level from *DreamFall: The Longest Journey* on Unreal Engine 4.
+I'm working on this tool as part of a [remake](https://youtu.be/LZ3Gs5kFNkg) of a small level from *Dreamfall: The Longest Journey* on Unreal Engine 4.

 ## Current state
 - [x] Meshes